SamC-11/shopify-fast/README.md

 # FALL 2022 SHOPIFY BACKEND DEVELOPER CHALLENGE
 This is my submission for the Shopify Backend Developer Challenge.
+The extra feature I chose was: Ability to create warehouses/locations and assign inventory to specific locations

 Since there was no ui-requirement, I just went ahead and spun up a quick little API that is easy to use for frontend developers.
 Got to learn a new framework too! 🍾

 Made with FastAPI and :blue_heart: by Sam